-As part of its normal function, a gatekeeper receives certain RAS registration, admission, and location messages from H.323 endpoints.
+As part of its normal function, a gatekeeper receives certain RAS registration, admission, location, resource, and disengage messages from H.323 endpoints.
 Typically, the gatekeeper processes these messages and responds to the request.
-However, with the Cisco IOS Gatekeeper, the GKTMP, and the Gatekeeper API, you can supplement or offload the processing of the request to an external application.
+However, with the Cisco IOS Gatekeeper, the GKTMP, and the gatekeeper API, you can supplement or offload the processing of the request to an external application.